dasch-swiss/rdu-fileidentification-galaxy/README_Galaxy.md

 - Create an account on <https://testtoolshed.g2.bx.psu.edu/>
 - Run `planemo config_init`
 - In `~/.planemo.yml` > sheds > testtoolshed, fill in your credentials for <https://testtoolshed.g2.bx.psu.edu/>
+- Fill in your test account name in `.shed.yml` > owner
 - Check the `.shed.yml` with `planemo shed_lint --tools`.
 - Create the remote repository with `planemo shed_create --shed_target testtoolshed`.
-    - For this to work, you probably need to fill in your test account name in `.shed.yml` > owner.
-- DaSCH has an account on the prod toolshed <https://toolshed.g2.bx.psu.edu/>, which is probably not used, because of `owner: iuc`.
+- DaSCH has an account on the prod toolshed <https://toolshed.g2.bx.psu.edu/>, which is not used, because of `owner: iuc`.

 ## How to update the Galaxy Tool